-Although encountering an active threat on campus remains remote, we encourage members of the campus community to review these guidelines in the event of an emergency.
+We encourage members of the campus community to review these guidelines in the event of an emergency.
 An active threat refers to any incident which creates an immediate threat or presents an imminent danger to the campus community such as a shooter or a hostage situation.
 Taking the time now to review these guidelines increases your ability to respond in the event of an emergency.